How to Responsibly Pay Off a Small Business Loan

-If you are unable to make loan payments, contact your lender immediately.
+If you’re unable to make loan payments, contact your lender immediately.
 If you start missing deadlines without providing an explanation, there could be serious repercussions.

-In some cases, a lender may be able to temporarily suspend payments, offer refinancing options, or briefly accept a reduced amount.
+In some cases, a financial institution may be able to temporarily suspend payments, offer refinancing options, or briefly accept a reduced amount.
 You will still be required to pay your remaining balance, but the previously mentioned options could relieve some financial stress.